pradosoft/prado/README.md

 # Prado PHP Framework

-### NEWS: our website suffered a server crash; we are currently rebuilding it, have a look at http://www.pradoframework.net/ for updates.
-Thank you for your patience.

 PRADO is a component-based and event-driven programming framework for developing Web applications in PHP 5.
 PRADO stands for PHP Rapid Application Development Object-oriented.